Tin Zaouatine: Geography

 Tin Zaouatine lies at an elevation of 630 m in the far north-western part of the Adrar des Ifoghas mountain range, which lies mostly in Mali.
 A series of long, rocky ridges run from north-south to the west of the town.

 Climate

 Tin Zaouatine has a hot desert climate (Köppen climate classification BWh), with long, extremely hot summers and short, very warm winters.
 Despite an extremely dry climate, some occasional rainfall occur during the months of August and September due to the influence of the far northern edge of the West African Monsoon, unlike most of the Algerian Desert.
-Averages high temperatures soar during the height of the long summer season, with daytime highs always over 40 °C (104 °F) during nearly 4 months and even above 45 °C (113 °F), despite the high elevation of the site.
+Despite the high elevation, Average daytime high temperatures during the summer regularly reach 40 °C (104 °F) and can go above 45 °C (113 °F).

 Education

 1.9% of the population has a tertiary education, and another 3.6% has completed secondary education.
 The overall literacy rate is 47.2%, and is 58.1% among males and 35.3% among females; all three figures are the second lowest in the province (after In Guezzam).